 Yes, there are always mosquitoes, and we pretty much need to use mosquito repellent, especially in morning and evening.
 But the action of applying repellent is also disturbing to meditators, and the smell and fumes are unpleasant in enclosed space, or even worse for those with breathing problems.

 - Water: Please be mindful and don’t waste it.

 When drinking the nice clean filtered water, we can be remembering all the people who filtered it, put it in the big bottles, loaded bottle onto truck to distribution, unloaded, loaded again onto truck to bring to us, unloaded, and lifted that big bottle to pour it into our big water can!
-Then we won’t idly drink half a glass and throw the rest out, thinking of all the muscle power that it took to get it to us. 🙂
+Then we don’t want to idly drink half a glass and throw the rest out, if we are thinking of all the muscle power that it took to get it to us. 🙂

 - Electricity: We can take care and use lights, fans, and tap water (pumps!) only when needed, being mindful that Khao Tham exists entirely on donations, and the electricity company exists entirely on money.

 - Support people: There are many people in the background making the buildings, water, electricity, toilets, meals, food supplies, other supplies, all happen so you don’t have to think about them and can concentrate fully on your precious self.
 A couple of these people you may see at the dining hall, others you may never see during retreat.
 A few receive a small salary, others get no money for their work.
 All do much more and with much sweeter minds than is required by their jobs.
 They are Mae Chee, Fai, Kid, Nou, Yut, But, Comb, and more whose names i haven’t learned yet.
 Every single thing you use has been cared for by at least one of those people.
 So when using the facilities here we can be remembering the carers as well.

 - Giving back: We can think what we have received here and give back so that Khao Tham can continue on to provide for the next person … or even you, to come back again!